dgraph-io/dgraph-docs/content/graphql/schema/directives/embedding.md

     parent = "directives"
 +++

-`@embedding` allows you to create HNSW index on vector embeddings.
+A Float array can be used as a vector using `@embedding` directive.
+It denotes a vector of floating point numbers, i.e an ordered array of float32.

 The embeddings can be defined on one or more predicates of a type and they are generated using suitable machine learning models.

-This directive cannot be used independently.
-It must be used in conjunction with `@search` directive.
-For more information see: [@search]({{< relref "search.md" >}}).
+This directive is used in conjunction with `@search` directive to declare the HNSW index.
+For more information see: [@search](/graphql/schema/directives/search/#vector-embedding) directive for vector embeddings.